Flag of Alabama

-The current flag of the U.S. state of Alabama was adopted by Act 383 of the Alabama Legislature on February 16, 1895.
-The bill to adopt the flag was introduced by its designer, Representative John W. A. Sanford Jr. and features a crimson cross of St. Andrew on a field of white.
+The flag of the U.S. state of Alabama was adopted by Act 383 of the Alabama Legislature on February 16, 1895, following the introduction of the bill by its designer, Representative John W. A. Sanford Jr. Its design features a crimson cross of St. Andrew on a field of white.
+A St. Andrew's cross, a diagonal cross known in vexillology as a saltire, represents the cross on which St. Andrew was crucified.

 Statute

 The Alabama state flag is defined by law as:

 "The flag of the State of Alabama shall be a crimson cross of St. Andrew on a field of white.
 The bars forming the cross shall be not less than six inches broad, and must extend diagonally across the flag from side to side." – (Code 1896, §3751; Code 1907, §2058; Code 1923, §2995; Code 1940, T. 55, §5.)

-The cross of St. Andrew referred to in the law is a diagonal cross, known in vexillology as a saltire.
 Because the bars must be at least 6 in wide, small representations of the Alabama flag do not meet the legal definition.